jessepav/lacygoill-wiki-backup/bug/vim.md

 ##
 ## can delete a function-local or block-local function nested in a legacy function

-MWE for a function-local function:
+MRE for a function-local function:

     $ vim -Nu NONE -S <(tee <<'EOF' vim9script